...

 • Exit fees in some deals

-Who would take out a £500k bridging loan?
+Who takes out a £500k bridging loan?

-Buy, renovate and refinance or sell at a profit.
+• Property investors – Especially for those who are looking to buy, renovate and refinance or sell at a profit.

-That need a quick cash injection secured against property.
+• Businesses – Perfect for a business that needs a quick cash injection secured against property.

 Final thoughts

-A £500k bridging loan can be a brilliant tactical tool, fast, flexible, and powerful, but it’s not cheap and it’s not long-term.
+£500k bridging loan can be a brilliant tactical tool, fast, flexible, and powerful, but it’s not cheap and it’s not long-term.
 Always:

 • Run the scenario through a 500k bridging loan calculator